What Are the Symptoms of Prediabetes?

 Good protein choices include:

-Make at least some of your meals vegetarian because plant-based fats are associated with lower oxidized LDL and less inflammation.
-Good fat choices include
+Make some of your meals vegetarian because plant-based fats are associated with lower oxidized LDL and less inflammation.
+Good fat choices include:

 Check labels because hydrogenated fats are often are used in packaged bakery products.